AltahhanAi/Data_Science/docs/content/unit3/03_01g_bisecting_K_means.md

 The idea is as follows: In order to specify the K centroids, we can employ the idea of bisecting (splitting into 2) the dataset into two clusters.
 Then we pick a cluster to bisect it in turn.
 Each time we do the bisection in several trials (to create a **set of bisection candidates**) with random initial centroids.
 We then pick the pair of clusters candidates that have the **lowest SSEs** and we add them to the **list of clusters**.
 We keep bisecting each available cluster from the list of clusters by employing 2-means trails until we reach K-clusters.
 Each time we pick a cluster from the list of clusters to be bisected based on some criterion.
 A viable criterion is to select the cluster with the **highest SSE**.
 The process is repeated until we reach K-cluster.

-The set of bisected K-clusters, however, may not need refinement because the splitting procedure (by using 2-means algorithm) is done by looking locally at a sub cluster and not at the level of the whole dataset.
+The set of bisected K-clusters, however, may need refinement because the splitting procedure (by using 2-means algorithm) is done by looking locally at a sub cluster and not at the level of the whole dataset.
 To refine further the chosen K-clusters, we choose the centroids of the bisected K-clusters as the initial centroids of a final new run of K-means algorithms, which in turn finds us the best K-clusters and their centroids.
 The algorithm is shown below.

 !!! algorithm-heading "Algorithms 3: Bisecting K-means"